Want to Stand Out at a Craft Show? Try these Display Tricks

 It should start with your products.

-Limit your selection (which was proven to have increased sales by 27%) and be sure there are elements repeated within your products.
+Limit your selection (proven to have increased sales by 27%) and ensure elements are repeated within your products.

 Repetition should also be applied in the way you display your products.